Facility Design & Amenities

 Active Recreation Areas - Second Floor

-The project is expected to cost approximately $41 million and cost estimating is currently underway.
+The project is expected to cost approximately $44 million and cost estimating is currently underway.
 The cost estimating process is iterative and will continue being refined.
-The City Council received a briefing on the status of the cost estimate at their May 4 meeting (slide 38).
+The City Council received a briefing on the status of the cost estimate at their May 4 meeting (slide 38) and again on July 20 (slide 359).